7.06.2014

 Yet if those napkins are presented in a small display

-along with plates, candles, candle holders, table runners, and fun banners,
+along with plates, candles, candle holders, and table runners,

 the customer would most likely purchase MORE items for their party...